ajtran303/tdd-react/README.md

 All of these packages are included and pre-configured with `create-react-app`.
 Nice!

-- `jest` -
+- `jest` - it's what's used to test react
 - `testing-library/react` - provides API for interacting with components
-- `testing-library/jest-dom` - provides matchers for assertions
+- `testing-library/jest-dom` - provides extra matchers for assertions

 ## Resources